So many new experiences, people, and challenges every day! That’s what I loved most about the years I lived abroad.

 The good news is that re-entry doesn’t have to be that way!
 And you don’t have to go it alone (you shouldn’t go it alone)!

-I’ve worked with hundreds of returnees all over the world, such as long-time “expats,” international teachers, millennials who taught or volunteered abroad for a couple years, college study abroad students, long-term location-independant travelers, and “TCKs” (Third Culture Kids).
+I’ve helped hundreds of returnees all over the world, such as long-time “expats,” international teachers, millennials who taught or volunteered abroad for a couple years, college study abroad students, long-term location-independant travelers, and “TCKs” (Third Culture Kids).

-No matter why, where or how long you lived abroad you’ll greatly benefit from the roadmap I’ve developed to guide returnees in self-reflection.
+No matter why, where or how long you lived abroad you’ll greatly benefit from the re-enty roadmap I’ve developed to guide returnees in self-reflection and finding their best next step.
 So many others already have!

-- Process your complex emotions (including grief) about your experiences abroad and returning “home.”
+- Process your complex emotions about your experiences abroad and returning “home.”

 So you can feel calm and centered instead of stressed, overwhelmed, and alienated.

 - Reflect on who you are now and what that means for your life going forward.